-Bad Parts (usually)
+Bad Parts or Overpriced

-Ok, maybe not bad, but most prebuilt gaming PCs don’t use the best hardware for gaming, and they’ll usually go crazy with either the CPU or RAM while giving you a completely garbage graphics card in comparison, which completely wrecks a potentially decent build, especially when it’s supposed to be for gaming!
-Yeah, you could upgrade it later, but wouldn’t you rather get something good the first time, for the same price or cheaper?
+Most prebuilt gaming PCs don’t use the best hardware and they’ll often do something like give you a really strong CPU while giving you a bad garbage graphics card in comparison; this completely wrecks a potentially decent build, especially when it’s supposed to be for gaming!
+Or, they’ll try to sell you hardware from years ago which isn’t great either.

 The Bottom Line